 We use the Equality Information about our population from the East Riding Data Observatory to inform our equality impact analysis work.
 This site also contains census information at Local Authority or ward or primary care organisation level.
 Click here.

-We are not required to publish equality and diversity information for our staff as we employ less than 150 people.
-However, as part of our commitment to supporting the Workforce Race Equality Standards, we have published local information against national indicators.
+As an employer the CCG monitors equality and diversity information for our staff including the Governing Body.
+As part of our commitment to supporting the Workforce Race Equality Standards and the Workforce Disability Equality Standard we have published local information against national indicators.
+The National NHS Workforce Race Equality Standards report for 2021 is available here.

 We have developed and implemented a tool and guidance for use by staff to help identify the likely impact.
 Specific training has been provided to our CCG members and staff and our Governing Body will consider the results of this analysis during the decision making process.
 Governing Body papers and decisions can be found here

-Our policies and associated Equality Impact Analyses can be found here
+Our policies and associated Impact Analyses can be found here

 Working in Partnership